-As busy as we've been over the years, adding four children into the mix along the way, something was always missing.
-Curiosity lead me to dust off a decades old art portfolio and peek through my old love.
-At that moment I knew I was about to start a new chapter of my life.
+As fulfilling as life has been over the years, something was always missing.
+Curiosity leads Kellie to dust off a decades-old art portfolio and study her old love.
+At that moment, she knew she was about to start a new chapter of her life.